|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 "I am very grateful for the support I have received.
 Of course the number of those detained (for the Bolotnaya protests) is colossal.
 When the judge announced the verdict, one could hear slogans from the crowds outside on the street.
 I plan to launch an appeal, to ask that this verdict be overturned.
 I will not appeal for clemency."

-This letter will be sent to the Embassy of Saudi Arabia in Rome the March 17, 2014.
+This letter will be sent to the President of the United States Barack H. Obama the April 1, 2014.

 You can add your signature to letter through this petition.